jennguyen1/nhuyhoa/_posts/2015-12-19-Reshaping.md

 </table>
 </div><p></p>

-Rather than melting all variables, one can keep one (or more) columns.
+The function also allows for the omission of several columns from being gathered, so that they are kept as id columns.
 This tells the function to provide the values of the variables for each unique combination of the specified columns.

 {% highlight r %}
-melt(airquality, id.vars = c("Month", "Day"))
+gather(airquality, key = "variable", value = "value", -Month, -Day)
 {% endhighlight %}

 <div class = "dftab">